pchandu/pair-reading/README.md

 ![alt-text](https://github.com/pchandu/pair-reading/blob/main/frontend/public/imgs/dashDesign.gif)

 # Onboarding
-The PairReading journey begins upon signup, where users are taken to the onboarding page to select their preferences: the time of day that works best to meet with their pair and the books they're interested in pairing with. //talk about how this helps us "get to know the user" and help match them with other users.
+The PairReading journey begins upon signup, where users are taken to the onboarding page to select their preferences: the time of day that works best to meet with their pair and the books they're interested in pairing with.
+This allows us to get to know our users and pair them with the right people.
 ![alt-text](https://github.com/pchandu/pair-reading/blob/main/frontend/public/imgs/onboarding.png)

 The preferences are stylized buttons that change color to indicate whether they are selected or not.
 The logic implemented for selection is a conditional that checks the status of the onboarding component's state which updates global state for the user upon clicking the "continue" button.